mtrudel/dotfiles/README.md

 1. Clone this repo to your machine (forking first if that's something you're interested in)
 2. To install a complete CLI environment, run `./install.zsh` inside the checked out repo.
+This installs the `zsh`, `ssh`, `brew`, `nvim`, `git`, `tools` and `asdf` plugins, which comprise a complete terminal environment ready for extension via brew or asdf
+3. There are a number of other plugins for various languages and tools, including `elixir` and `ruby`.
+You can install these by running `./install.zsh <plugin>` inside the checked out repo

-3. If you wish to install GUI apps (as specified in `gui/install.zsh`), run `./install.zsh gui` inside the checked out repo.
+4. If you wish to install GUI apps (as specified in `gui/install.zsh`), run `./install.zsh gui` inside the checked out repo

 ## Private Config Files